-Boeing is developing a mobile laser weapon for the U.S. Army.
-Mounted in an Osh Kosh armored vehicle, the weapon will will enable the military to fight at the speed of light.Boeing
+An artist's conception of a mobile laser weapon Boeing is developing for the U.S. Army.
+Mounted in an Osh Kosh armored vehicle, the weapon will enable the military to fight at the speed of light.Boeing

 A military scientist operates a laser in a test environment.
 The Directorate conducts research on a variety of solid-state and chemical lasers.Air Force Research Laboratory

 The ray gun is real ... or at least it will be soon.

 The U.S. Army is betting big on laser warfare -- designing, testing and perfecting ultra-precise weapons based on devastatingly powerful beams of light.
 And given recent developments, it's only a matter of time until the military has in its arsenal a weapon that until now has been the staple of science fiction -- the ray gun.

 Boeing, one of the Pentagon's top contractors, already has a laser weapon that will improve the military's ability to counter artillery, mortar, drone aircraft and even rockets, a spokesman tells FoxNews.com.

 Boeing's is the highest-profile program of all of the projects under development for the Department of Defense, and last week it took a step closer to reality.
 At its facility in Huntsville, Ala., Boeing accepted a military truck built by Oshkosh Defense that will carry its laser beam control system into battle.